-Every business has competitors and monitoring what they are up to is critical and doesn’t need to be costly or time-consuming.
+Every business has competitors, and monitoring what they are up to is critical and doesn’t need to be costly or time-consuming.

-The post below shows the 5 steps to set up a robust competitive intelligence monitoring in less than 5 minutes.
+The post below shows the 5 steps to set up robust competitive intelligence monitoring in less than 5 minutes.

 One of the biggest threats to any business is competition within the industry.
 From new entrants to already established players, your competition can be the one thing preventing your business from taking the next big step or simply declining to oblivion (Yahoo!, MySpace, thinking about you!).